 The authors concluded that there were no significant correlations between CD68 (as a measure of macrophage content) and FDG uptake in the peripheral arteries in this multicenter study.

 A biomarker predictive of site-specific vascular events could be extremely useful to risk-stratify patients and guide therapeutic interventions.
 Ruptured plaques are generally associated with increased macrophage content and activity, suggesting that heightened local inflammatory activity may predict plaque rupture at that site.
 Previous studies have shown that macrophages account for most FDG uptake in diseased arteries, and that FDG uptake in carotid arteries correlates with plaque macrophage content.
 However, based on the current study, FDG imaging may not be useful for peripheral arterial disease, although more studies are necessary.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Interventions and Vascular Medicine, Computed Tomography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Interventions and Vascular Medicine, Computed Tomography, Nuclear Imaging